HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

-Origins at 3G speeds and below experienced significant degradations in FCP.
+Origins at 3G and below speeds experienced significant degradations in FCP.
 Again, ensure that you are profiling your website using real devices and networks that reflect your user data from analytics.
 Your JavaScript bundles may not seem significant when you're only profiling on high-end desktops with fiber connections.

 Offline connections were closer in performance to 4G though not quite as good.
-Service worker start-up time plus multiple cache reads could be some causes.
+Service worker start-up time plus multiple cache reads could have contributed.
 More factors come into play with FCP than with TTFB.

 {{ figure_markup(
   image="performance-FCP-by-rank.png",